pce-devel/huc/doc/hucc/hucc-function-reference.md

 - **Overload 2:** With '*tile*' parameter, the screen is filled with the specified BAT value.

 `init_240x208( void );`
 Initializes the screen to 240x208 resolution (30 characters wide by 26 characters tall).
-This is a useful resolution for games that need to scroll their map on a virtual screen restricted to 256x256 pixels (32x32 characters).
+This is a useful resolution for games that need to scroll their map on a small virtual screen restricted to 256x256 pixels (32x32 characters).
 Controls both VDC1 and VDC2.

 **Note:** Because of a hardware limitation, a screen with a horizontal resolution of 240 pixels can not display more than 62 sprites.
 The last two sprites (numbers 62 & 63) will not be visible.